Construction of the South Wales Metro with work set to continue this spring.

 Credit: TfW

-Tfw will undertake improvement along Forest Road and Cemetery road to prepare for the diversions and to make sure that they are suitable and safe for pedestrians and cyclists to use and will include the introduction of a cycle lane and traffic calming measures.
+Tfw will undertake improvement along Forest Road and Cemetery road to prepare for the diversions and to make sure that they are suitable and safe for pedestrians and cyclists to use and will include the introduction of a lane and traffic calming measures.

 Karl Gilmore, Rail Infrastructure Director at TfW said: